 While technically Metaflow could work with any cloud provider, currently Metaflow supports only Amazon Web Services as the remote backend, thanks to Netflix's decade-long experience with AWS.

 The following table summarizes the integration between Metaflow and AWS:

 |Scheduling||-||AWS Step Functions + Amazon EventBridge and Argo Workflows|

 Datastore is a centralized data repository for all the data that's leveraged by and generated by Metaflow flows.
 In the local mode, all data artifacts are stored in a local directory.
 Metaflow integrates with Amazon S3 for cloud-scale storage so that you can process and persist larger amounts of data easily.

 Metaflow ships with a light-weight metaflow service that provides a centralized place to keep track of all flow executions.
 This metadata service is not strictly needed.
-Metaflow will use a local directory to keep track of all executions from your laptop, even if you are using Amazon S3 as datastore or AWS Batch for compute.
+Metaflow will use a local directory to keep track of all executions from your laptop, even if you are using Amazon S3 as datastore or Kubernetes or AWS Batch for compute.
 You can use a local Jupyter notebook to interact with data artifacts from all your previous executions as well as currently running ones.
 However, deploying the metaflow service (as well as Amazon S3 as datastore) is helpful if you would like to share results with your peers and track your work without fear of losing any state.